The Science of Periodical Cicadas

-I have some friends who are as excited about Brood X as I am, while others would like nothing better than to hide inside until the cicadas are gone.
-Because I’m a bit obsessed with Brood X (pronounced Brood 10), I decided to compile what I’ve learned from my research into a post so that I could share it with you.
+I have some friends who are as excited about periodical cicadas as I am, while others would like nothing better than to hide inside until the cicadas are gone.
+Because I’m a bit obsessed with these creatures, I decided to compile what I’ve learned from my research into a post so that I could share it with you.

-How is Brood X different from annual cicadas?
+How are periodical cicadas different from annual cicadas?

 If you’re anything like me, you may be wondering what all the hype is about.
 Don’t cicadas often appear during the summer months?

 Yes and no. There are two broad categories of cicadas: annual cicadas and periodical cicadas.
 Annual cicadas are those that become active each year during the warm season, typically between June and August.
-Brood X is a type of periodical cicada.
 Periodical cicadas only emerge in cycles of 13 or 17 years.
 Groups of periodical cicadas that emerge at the same time are called broods, and 30 different broods have been identified.
-Brood X cicadas haven’t been seen since 2004.

 Like most insects, cicadas undergo metamorphosis.
-It is the immature nymphs that have been living underground for the past 17 years.
+It is the immature nymphs that live underground for 13-17 years.
 While underground, they survive by using their mouthparts to suck xylem from tree roots.

 What comes next?

 The truly amazing thing about periodical cicadas is how billions of them synchronize their emergence.
-One day, I looked in vain for any sign of the cicadas.
-The next day, they were literally everywhere.
+One day, you’ll look in vain for any sign of the cicadas.
+The next day, they will be literally everywhere.

-The first sign that they’d started to emerge was the familiar shed exoskeletons left on trees or blades of grass.
-Closer inspection revealed the adult cicadas hiding in the grass.
-Not long after, they had disappeared into the treetops.
+Often, the first sign that they’ve started to emerge are the familiar shed exoskeletons left on trees or blades of grass.
+Closer inspection reveals the adult cicadas hiding in the grass.
+Not long after, they will disappear into the treetops.

 The nymphs commonly emerge under the cover of darkness or in the early morning.
 They will then molt from their hard exoskeletons.
 Once they are strong enough, they will make their way to the treetops.